Updated on August 18th, 2017

 We’ve covered a number of great free fax services here at MakeUseOf.
-For example, Aibek explained how to send faxes via Skype, and Stefan describe ways you can actually scan and send documents to fax right on the Internet.
-Angela even wrote about how to send faxes for free from your Android phone!
+For example, Ben covered how to send faxes via Android, and Riley described ways you can sign and send faxes right from your computer.

 Online Services – Free Faxing With Ads